Shopify/polaris/polaris.shopify.com/content/content/alternative-text.md

 - Be concise.
 Think about how to write for a small amount of space or a character limit.
 - Use simple words.
 If you’re stuck on how to replace a complicated word, check this [A-Z list of alternative words](https://www.plainenglish.co.uk/the-a-z-of-alternative-words.html) or these [plain language tips](/content/product-content#write-for-a-7-grade-reading-level).
 Another good resource is the [Hemingway editor](https://hemingwayapp.com/).
 - Avoid needless words.
 If a phrase is still understandable without a specific word, remove it.
 - Remove articles like “a, an, one of,” etc. whenever possible.
 Alt text has different grammatical rules.
 “Filler words” that assist understanding in speech can get in the way in alt text.
 - Avoid using “image of” or “photograph” unless the type of image is relevant to the context.
 Screenreaders already announce images with use of the <img> attribute.
 - Avoid punctuation like `!!` and emoji like 🥰.
 Screen readers will announce these as “exclamation point, exclamation point” and “smiling face with three hearts.”
 - Only use acronyms you are confident your audience will understand.
-If using an acronym, write it with spaces in-between, like “Y M C A”.
-Otherwise, most screen readers will try to read the acronym as a word.
+If using an acronym, write it with spaces in-between, like “Y M C A.” Otherwise, most screen readers will try to read the acronym as a word.
 - Write in the [active voice](/content/grammar-and-mechanics#basics) when possible.

 ---